Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,3976.5,3984.431848.md

 ### Transcript

-> satisfactory yes yep it's do the trailer it's in the trailer so I'm the site as
+> satisfactory yes yep it's do the trailer it's in the trailer so I'm the site as well so how the alpha testers done any